Ill health retirement and your pension

 Will my pension be subject to the annual allowance limit in the year I retire?

 Yes.
 If you retire on ill health grounds you are not automatically excluded from the annual allowance.
-You are more likely to exceed the threshold if you are awarded a tier 2/upper tier pension due to the enhanced pension or if you are purchasing added years or added pension.
+You are more likely to exceed the threshold if you are awarded a tier 2/upper tier pension due to the enhanced pension or if you are purchasing added years or additional pension.

 HMRC have stated that their ‘severe ill health’ test must be met in order for an individual to be exempt from the annual allowance charge in the year that they retire on ill health grounds.

 Although the NHS pension scheme tier 2/upper tier requirements do not automatically mean that you satisfy this rule, if you are unlikely to be able to undertake work (in any capacity) up to your state pension age, the scheme medical advisers can confirm this to enable you to be exempt from any charge.
+It is possible to appeal a decision made by the scheme’s medical advisers that the SIHC has not been met but the outcome needs to be successful in the same tax year as the charge.

 If you are terminally ill you will satisfy the severe ill health test and the scheme medical advisers will confirm this to exempt you from any charge.